moazsaeed711-code/DevNest-AI/README.md

 6. Open the frontend
 Open frontend/index.html in your browser

-Creating an Account & Saving History
+Creating an Account & Saving History:
 DevNest includes a full user authentication system so you can save and revisit your code analysis sessions.
 To register:

-Open the app and click Register on the login page Enter a username, email, and password
+-Open the app and click Register on the login page -Enter a username, email, and password
-Click Create Account
+-Click Create Account

 To sign in:

-Enter your username and password on the login page Click Sign In
+-nter your username and password on the login page -Click Sign In

 To view your history:

-Click History in the navigation bar
+-Click History in the navigation bar
-Switch between Code Analysis and AI Explanations tabs Click View Details on any saved session to revisit it
+-Switch between Code Analysis and AI Explanations tabs -Click View Details on any saved session to revisit it

 Your analysis history is saved automatically every time you analyze code while logged in.